ainmosni/weetwit/README.rst

 FAQ
 ===

-**Q**: Why does your script spawn an extra python process?
+    :Q: Why does your script spawn an extra python process?
-**A**: Because weechat doesn't support background threads, and blocks on long running operations, this process is what monitors your timeline.
+    :A: Because weechat doesn't support background threads, and blocks on long running operations, this process is what monitors your timeline.

+    :Q: I don't want those ugly STATUSIDs in my weetwit buffer.
+    :A: Add a filter like this: "/filter add statusid python.weetwit * \[#STATUSID:" now you can toggle between them hidden and visible, depending on your needs.